psoloway/puppetlabs-tomcat/README.md

 #####`port`

-Specifies a port to listen on for the designated shutdown command.
+Specifies a port on which to listen for the designated shutdown command.
 Maps to the [port XML attribute](http://tomcat.apache.org/tomcat-8.0-doc/config/server.html#Common_Attributes).
 Valid options: a string containing a port number.
 Default: undef.

 #####`shutdown`

-Designates a command to shut down Tomcat when received through the specified address and port.
+Designates a command that shuts down Tomcat when the command is received through the specified address and port.
 Maps to the [shutdown XML attribute](http://tomcat.apache.org/tomcat-8.0-doc/config/server.html#Common_Attributes) Valid options: a string.
 Default: undef.

 ####tomcat::config::server::connector